 The Musician Sound Develops By His Breathing And Air

-Targetting your breathing towards your internal vibration is key for your sound quality, and requires only a minimal air consumption.
+Driving your internal vibration with your natural breathing is key for your sound quality, and requires only a minimal air consumption.

 Breathe, You Bet !

-The inner motion driving your vibration towards your instrument comes from your sound center, the location and feeling of which you get accustomed to through watching yourself naturally breathing : air naturally surrounds you and your body spontaneously ingests it during your inhaling, thanks to your diaphragm action, released then by the muscles surrounding it.
+The inner motion propagating your vibration towards your instrument comes from your sound center, the location and feeling of which you get accustomed to through watching yourself naturally breathing : air naturally surrounds you and your body spontaneously ingests it during your inhaling, thanks to the spontaneous action of your diaphragm, released then by the muscles surrounding it.